-The Visa Waiver Program (VWP) enables nationals of nearly 40 participating countries to travel to the United States for tourism or business (visitor [B] visa purposes only) for stays of 90 days or less without obtaining a visa.
+The Visa Waiver Program (VWP) enables nationals of 40 participating countries to travel to the United States for tourism or business (visitor [B] visa purposes only) for stays of 90 days or less without obtaining a visa.

 The program was established to eliminate unnecessary barriers to travel, stimulating the tourism industry, and permitting the Department of State to focus consular resources in other areas.
 VWP eligible travelers may apply for a visa, if they prefer to do so.
 Nationals of VWP countries must meet eligibility requirements to travel without a visa on VWP, and therefore, some travelers from VWP countries are not eligible to use the program.
 VWP travelers are required to have a valid authorization through the Electronic System for Travel Authorization (ESTA) prior to travel, are screened at the port of entry into the United States, and are enrolled in the Department of Homeland Security’s US-VISIT program.

 Which countries participate in the Visa Waiver Program (VWP)?

 Currently, 40 countries participate in the Visa Waiver Program, as shown below: